ImoBassey000/nginx-app/README.md

 Go to your repo -> Settings -> Secrets and variables -> Actions -> New repository secret.
 Add:
 DOCKERHUB_USERNAME: Your DockerHub username
-DOCKERHUB_TOKEN: Your DockerHub access token
+DOCKERHUB_TOKEN: Your generate DockerHub access token
+AWS_ACCESS_KEY_ID: your aws access key
+AWS_SECRET_ACCESS_KEY: your aws secret key
+AWS_REGION: your aws region

 2. Commit and Push the Changes when making any changes to the code